Waterloo Brunch with Guest Speakers ☕️📗

 Mark Weiler is a web and user experience librarian at Wilfrid Laurier University.
 He holds certification in the JAWS screen reader and advocates for academic libraries to better engage with blind and visually impaired students, researchers, and faculty, while actively working to eliminate barriers.

-Abduke Melka is a Director with the Independent Living Centre of Waterloo Region.
-This is a not-for-profit comprised of a group of dedicated community members—with and without disabilities—who support and champion independent living for persons with disabilities through self-directed services and programs.
+Abduke Melka is a past Board Director with the Independent Living Centre of Waterloo Region, a not-for-profit organization comprised of dedicated community members—with and without disabilities—who support and champion independent living for persons with disabilities through self-directed services and programs.
+He is also a member of the CCB.

 . . . . .